 It is a good idea to keep digital copies of all publications, news releases, meeting notices, etc., for use when compiling “books.”
 The membership and program chairs should also track attendance figures to monitor progress.

 The narrative may be at the beginning of the book (all together).
 Each element in the following collateral section should be labeled as “exhibits” and refer to them in the narrative.

 Also note, the same narrative and collateral can be used in several different categories.
 For instance, the advertising education projects that your club undertakes are often eligible in the programs category as well.
 Your club newsletter should definitely be included in the communications category, but it may also be collateral materials for the membership category.
 There is a different panel of judges for each category, so judges will not review the same material twice.

-When to Start: Ideally, preparations for the Ovation Awards competition should begin as soon as the previous year’s entries have been sent.
-It is therefore advisable that the “old” committee chairs continue collecting material for next year’s competition until the new chairs are elected, in office, and ready to assume this responsibility.
+When to Start: Ideally, preparations for Club Achievement books should begin as soon as the previous year’s entries have been sent.
+It is therefore advisable that the “old” committee chairs continue collecting material for next year until the new chairs are elected, in office, and ready to assume this responsibility.